elgrancalavera/prufer/README.md

 prufer tree <Prüfer code>         Generates the tree (graph) corresponding
                                   to the given Prüfer code.
-A Prüfer code must be written as a list of integers enclosed in quotes: "3,3,3,4"
+A Prüfer code must be written as a JSON Array of integers:
+                                  "[3,3,3,4]"
 ```

 [prufer-code]:http://mathworld.wolfram.com/PrueferCode.html